rwb/ccjs300/README.md

 ### Assignment 1 - Due Thursday 2/26/26

+Instructions: Please complete each of the following tasks below

 * Go to the [FBI's Uniform Crime Reports webpage](https://www.fbi.gov/how-we-can-help-you/more-fbi-services-and-information/ucr/publications).
 * [Michael Brown was killed by the Ferguson Missouri police](https://en.wikipedia.org/wiki/Killing_of_Michael_Brown) in August 2014.
 * Note that Ferguson is a suburb of St. Louis, MO so we will focus will be on the conditions in St. Louis compared to several control cities.
 * Consider the hypothesis that police departments will reduce preventive enforcement (thereby leading to increased crime) when there is a highly publicized police killing.
 * We will refer to this as the *depolicing hypothesis*.
 * Click on the "Go to Offense Tables" link and consult Table 8 (you should do this for both 2013 and 2015).
-* Calculate the number of murders per 100,000 population in St. Louis in 2013 (the year before Michael Brown was killed).
+* Calculate the number of murders per 100,000 population in St. Louis in 2013 (the year before Michael Brown was killed) (5pts).
-* Calculate the number of murders per 100,000 population in St. Louis in 2015 (the year after Michael Brown was killed).
+* Calculate the number of murders per 100,000 population in St. Louis in 2015 (the year after Michael Brown was killed) (5pts).
-* Calculate the percent change in the St. Louis murder rate from 2013 to 2015.
+* Calculate the percent change in the St. Louis murder rate from 2013 to 2015 (5 pts).
 * Now, let's consider Chicago, Milwaukee, Minneapolis, and Memphis as control cities.
-* Calculate the number of murders per 100,000 population in each of the control cities for 2013 and 2015.
+* Calculate the number of murders per 100,000 population in each of the control cities for 2013 and 2015 (12pts).
-* Calculate the percent change statistic in each of the control cities.
+* Calculate the percent change statistic in each of the control cities (12pts).
 * Rounding rules: crime rates should be rounded to 3 decimal places and percent change statistics should be rounded to first decimal place.
-* Make sure you put your results (# of murders, population, murder rate, percent change statistic) in an organized table.
+* Make sure you put your results (# of murders, population, murder rate, percent change statistic) in an organized table (6pts).
 * Murders are statistically rare so let's also look at robberies.
-We'll do the same tasks.
+We'll do the same tasks (each will get the same number of points as above).
-* Write a short essay (no more than 1 page) where you describe your procedures, your results, and your conclusions for both murder and robbery.
+* Write a short essay (no more than 1 page) where you describe your procedures, your results, and your conclusions for both murder (5pts) and robbery (5 pts).

 ### Chapter 2: Ethics in Criminal Justice Research (Continued)